By: Roliena Slingerland

 “What about them, Gretta?”
 Deep furrows line her forehead.

 “You’re nothing like that woman then.
 You were alive.”
-One afternoon, you’d come back before your mother’s return from Extendicare.
-Plopping on the floor in front of the living room bookcase, you plucked out an album that seemed unfamiliar.
+One afternoon, she’d come back before her mother’s return from Extendicare.
+Plopping on the floor in front of the living room bookcase, she plucked out an album that seemed unfamiliar.
 Grainy, sepia images, their edges curling with time, showed a woman brimming with vitality.
 In the gestures, posture, the way people acted around her, she was an unabashed woman with feeling and opinion.

 “I was a young, flighty thing then, Gretta.”